 The urban underground LV network ranges in age from the 1960s to brand new.
 The majority has been installed since 1980.
 The urban overhead LV network is planned to all be replaced with underground cable by 2029.
 The relatively young age of the underground LV network has provided reasonable capacity for growth.
-Some early subdivisions may need reinforcement should demand from new loads such as electric vehicles arrive, but provided slow charging is off-peak then most of the underground LV network should be adequate for the duration of the planning period.
-Beyond the end of the planning period, additional reinforcement work may be required as electric vehicle battery capacities increase.
-Extensive solar PV may also cause some need for urban LV reinforcement.
+Some early subdivisions may need reinforcement should demand from new loads such as electric vehicle charging arrive, but provided slow charging is off-peak, then most of the underground LV network should be adequate for the duration of the planning period.
+Beyond the end of the planning period, additional reinforcement work may be required as electric vehicle numbers and battery capacities increase.
+Extensive solar PV may also cause some need for urban LV reinforcement or export curtailment.